KJ ReportsKJ Reports

 1. Sri Lanka opens up to China

-Sri Lanka has invited Chinese tourists to the nation in a sign of strengthening relations, as their cabinet of ministers has approved a proposal from the Sri Lanka Tourism Ministry to include China in its free visa policy which was launched from August 1st 2019.
-Minister of Tourism Development, Wildlife and Christian Religious Affairs, John Amaratunga said “We are aware that China is one of our main markets.
+Sri Lanka has invited Chinese tourists to the nation in a sign of strengthening relations, as their cabinet of ministers has approved a proposal from the Sri Lanka Tourism Ministry to include China in its free visa policy which will be launched from Aug.
+1, Minister of Tourism Development, Wildlife and Christian Religious Affairs, John Amaratunga said.
+“We are aware that China is one of our main markets.
 Despite the set back from the Easter Sunday attacks, I am sure this year we will be able to achieve our targets.
 From August 1, Chinese tourists can come to Sri Lanka without a visa fee and we see this as a landmark decision for the tourism industry,” Amaratunga said.
 Sri Lanka is hoping to pull the Chinese market for tourism and it appears China has welcomed the move.

 2. Growth of China-Sri Lanka trade